 Volunteers who contact the VRS directly or through an online expression of interest are registered with the VRS.
 They are then interviewed either face-to-face or by telephone.

 The interviewer uses the information collected during the interview, such as interests, type of volunteer work sought, availability and location, to match the volunteer to the role they have applied for or other suitable roles.

 This interview is a preliminary screening process only.
 It is designed to ascertain the volunteer’s needs, experience and skills in order to determine if they are suitable to refer.

 The VRS does not conduct in-depth discussions on the volunteer’s qualifications and previous job experience.
 This is more appropriate to be done when they are being interviewed by the organisation.

 Receiving a volunteer referral

-When an interviewer feels that a candidate has met the basic criteria of your job, they will refer the volunteer to you.
-The interviewer sends you an email providing the name and contact numbers for the volunteer.
+A suitable contact when identified will be referred to you.
+The interviewer emails you providing the name and contact details for the volunteer.
 The volunteer is also asked to contact you directly to make a suitable time for an interview.

 What is expected of an organisation?